Iran: US sanctions designed to derail nuclear deal

 Story highlights

-- Iran accuses US of undermining deal signed in 2015
+- Iran accuses US of undermining international nuclear deal signed in 2015

 - US Congress signs bill imposing sanctions on Russia, Iran and North Korea